Dr. Adam P. Sharples (PI)

 Dr. Daniel Owens (LJMU)

-Dr. David Hughes (Iowa, USA)
+Dr. David Hughes (University of Iowa, USA)

-Prof. Sue Bodine (Iowa, USA)
+Professor Sue Bodine (University of Iowa, USA)

-Dr. Leslie Baehr (Iowa, USA)
+Dr. Leslie Baehr (University of Iowa, USA)

-Dr. Neil Martin (Loughborough)
+Dr. Neil Martin (Loughborough University)

 Dr. Robert Seaborne (QMUL)